-The next step before installing the upper roof, is to install the left and right transom panels... part 1 of 2
+The next step before installing the upper roof, is to install the left and right transom panels...

 Transom panels are the skinny wired panels that mount between trusses and gables on the step up from the lower to the upper roof.
-The two left and right back panels are each unique mirrors of each other.
-Use a tape measure to choose correct panels.
-The two shorter front panels are the same and are interchangeable.
-Four middle panels are the same and interchangeable too.
+There are two left and two right panels.
+Left front and right back are the same.
+Left back and right front are the same.
+Measure the panels and identify for placement.
 Attach each panel with T25 3" screws as indicated.
-Identify your model on this and the following pages and install panels as illustrated.